andykuszyk/andykuszyk.github.io/2024-06-28-guidance-for-writing-acceptance-criteria.md

 ## 💭 When you're writing acceptance criteria, ask yourself&#x2026;

-*"Will the person reading this achieve the outcomes I expect if the complete all of the acceptance criteria?"*
+*"Will the person reading this achieve the outcomes I expect if they complete all of the acceptance criteria?"*